graalvm/workshops/native-image/what-the-dickens/lab/HELP.md

 ### Executable with Native Build Tools

 Use this option if you want to explore more options such as running your tests as a native code.
-[GraalVM for JDK 24](https://www.graalvm.org/downloads/) should be installed on your machine.
+[GraalVM 25](https://www.graalvm.org/downloads/) should be installed on your machine.

 To create the executable, run the following goal:
 ```bash